-Proper digestive system function depends on a number of factors.
-One factor which is recognized to be a common source of digestive problems is that of dysbiosis, or in other words improper microbial species growth in the system.
+The proper digestive system function depends on several factors.
+One factor which is recognized to be a common source of digestive problems is that of dysbiosis, or in other words improper microbial species growing in the system.